• Skip to primary navigation

 Equipment

-How to Store the Leftover Mexican Chamoy Dip
+How to Store the Leftover Mexican Chamoy Rim Dip

 The best part about this easy Chamoy dip is its long shelf life.
 If stored correctly, it can last for 4 weeks, if not more.

-You can store the dip in an airtight container or a glass container with an airtight lid before refrigerating it.
+You can store the dip in an airtight container or a sealed container with an airtight lid before refrigerating it.
 Doing this will help preserve its freshness.

 Also make sure you use a clean container and always use a clean spoon to remove and serve the sauce.
 This will help maximize its shelf life.